creativecommons/cc-legal-tools-app/README.md

 3. **`html` field** (in the `LegalCode` model):
    - Everything else

-The text that's in gettext files can be translated via transifex at [Creative Commons localization][cctransifex].
-For additional information the Django translation domaions / Transifex resources, see [How the license translation is implemented](#how-the-license-translation-is-implemented), below.
+The text that's in gettext files can be translated via Transifex at [Creative Commons localization][cctransifex].
+For additional information the Django translation domains / Transifex resources, see [How the license translation is implemented](#how-the-license-translation-is-implemented), below.

 Documentation: